-A small proportion of the site and access/egress route is at high surface water flood risk it should not prevent development at the site.
-However, a site-specific FRA should consider in more detail the nature of the surface water flood risk to determine how quickly it occurs and the degree of hazard.
-The drainage strategy for the proposed development should be suitably designed to manage additional runoff arising from the development and ensure that surface water flood risk at the site and to third party land is not increased.
+A site-specific FRA should consider in more detail the nature of the surface water flood risk to determine how quickly it occurs and the degree of hazard.
+If new infrastructure is proposed, the drainage strategy for the proposed development should be suitably designed to manage additional runoff arising from the development and ensure that surface water flood risk at the site and to third party land is not increased.

 In assessing and demonstrating the viability of any drainage solution for the site, a sitespecific FRA should follow the non-statutory technical standards for SuDS and any relevant Local Authority Local Plan policies.
-The geology at the site is moderately permeable, however, the water table is likely high given the naturally wet soils.
-Therefore, the significant use of infiltration SuDS solutions may be challenging.
+The geology at the site is freely draining.
+However, the water table is likely high and at the same level as the river, therefore the significant use of infiltration SuDS solutions may be challenging.
 It is recommended that a geotechnical investigation is undertaken at this site to obtain further information relating to infiltration rates, this will confirm whether infiltration could be viable in some areas.
 Attenuated discharge to a watercourse or a sewer will also need to be considered as part of a sitespecific FRA.